GUNG HO: WHAT IS IT?

 The only pieces manufactured outside England are the unisex sweatshirts and tees.
 These pieces are manufactured in a Bangladesh factory certified by Fair Wear Foundation, which ensures high working standards and fair pay.
 Sweatshirts/tees are then embroidered or silk screen printed in Oxford.

-The fabrics used in Gung Ho’s collection includes GOTS certified organic cotton which means the cotton crops aren’t treated with harmful pesticides or fertilisers.
+Gung Ho’s collection is made from a variety of sustainably sourced materials, including GOTS certified organic cotton which means the cotton crops aren’t treated with harmful pesticides or fertilisers.
 Another fabric is Tencel, a sustainable fibre made from wood pulp which requires less water than cotton yet is softer than silk.

 Gung Ho also source their buttons from the last surviving British button factory, Courtney and Co.
 They use corozo nuts to make the buttons because it means each one is 100% natural and biodegradable.
 The factory sources its nuts from a sustainable source in Ecuador.